Ovarian cancer: Hormones and radiation

-Hormone therapies are a topic of current research in ovarian cancer, particularly, the value of certain medications used to treat breast cancer.
+Hormone therapies are a topic of current research in ovarian cancer, particularly the value of certain medications used to treat breast cancer.
 These include tamoxifen, letrozole, and anastrozole.
 Preliminary studies have shown a benefit from tamoxifen in a small number of people with advanced ovarian cancer.
-Letrozole may help to slow or stop growth of estrogen receptor positive ovarian cancer.
+Letrozole may help to slow or stop the growth of estrogen receptor positive ovarian cancer.
 Anastrozole is being investigated in postmenopausal people with estrogen receptor-positive cancer.

-Research into mitigating side effects of ovarian cancer treatment is also ongoing.
-Radiation fibrosis, the formation of scar tissue in an area treated with radiation, may be relieved with hyperbaric oxygen therapy, but research has not been completed in this area.
+Research into mitigating the side effects of ovarian cancer treatment is also ongoing.
+Radiation fibrosis, the formation of scar tissue in an area treated with radiation, may be relieved with hyperbaric oxygen therapy.
+Research has not been completed in this area.
 Treatment of ovarian cancer may also cause people to experience psychiatric difficulties, including depression.
 Research is ongoing to determine how counseling and psychotherapy can help people who have ovarian cancer during treatment.

 Inflammation

-There are some indications that pelvic inflammatory disease may be associated with ovarian cancer, especially in non-western countries.
+There are some indications that pelvic inflammatory disease may be associated with ovarian cancer, especially in non-Western countries.
 It may be due to the inflammatory process present with pelvic inflammatory disease.